-Fresh water is used every day for drinking, cooking, bathing and washing.
-It is also needed for hydrating and cleaning livestock and watering essential food plants during dry periods.
-These requirements are usually met by the women and girls who are daily fetching the water from the nearest source.
-Water sources vary between open wells, nearby streams, communal taps, or, in many places, public hand pumps.
+Along with drinking, cooking, bathing and washing needs, fresh water is needed for hydrating and cleaning livestock and watering essential food plants during dry periods.
+These requirements are usually met by the women and girls who fetch water from the nearest source each day: open wells, nearby streams, communal taps, or in many places, public hand pumps.

-For many households these water sources are several hundred metres walking distance from the house.
-The women are used to the heavy work of carrying the large vessels with cheer and smiles along well-tread paths.
-However, they may spend several hours every day on this task, leaving them little or no time for other matters, such as education, earning additional income, being with their children, or even getting sleep.
+For many households, these water sources are several hundred metres walking distance from the house.
+Accustomed to the heavy work of carrying the large vessels, women and girls carry out this responsibility with cheer and smiles along well-tread paths.
+However, several hours a day may be spent on this task, leaving little or no time for attending school, earning additional income, spending time with the children, or even getting sleep.

-In some places existing infrastructure has been either repaired or extended.
-For example, when one hand pump was repaired in Ratanpur (Bihar), an additional four handpumps were built in the community.
+In some places, existing infrastructure has been either repaired or extended.
+For example, when one hand pump was repaired in Ratanpur (Bihar), an additional four hand pumps were built in the community.
 In Valaramkunnu (Kerala), an existing pipeline between a nearby dam on a mountain stream had been destroyed by wild elephants, cutting off the entire fresh water supply to the village.
-Amrita SeRVe laid a new water pipeline over the distance of around three kilometres to restore a dependable freshwater supply to the village.
+Amrita SeRVe laid a new water pipeline over an approximate distance of three kilometres to restore a dependable freshwater supply to the village.

 Jivamritam Drinking Water